UBC-CIC/health-platform/docs/ArchitectureDeepDive.md

 10. Indexed events are searched using an OpenSearch Lambda function which will display the search results on the frontend website.

 11. Users can download all of a patient’s data via a button on the frontend website.
-A Lambda function will use Athena to query the Health Platform Metrics S3 bucket for all of the patient’s data.
-The Lambda function then converts that data into a csv file, which will be returned with a signed link to the S3 file.
+A Glue database points to the data in the Health Platform Metrics S3 bucket.
+A GraphQL query then triggers a Lambda function which triggers Athena to query the Glue database.
+The patient data is exported to the Patient Export Data bucket and returned as a CSV file available for download through a presigned S3 url link.